pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 Interface         | The Signal K interface that should be monitored. | 'n2k-on-ve.can-socket' Threshold         | The data rate (in deltas per second) at or below which the plugin should act. | 0 Reboot            | Whether or not the plugin should reboot the Signal K host when throughput drops below the specified 'Threshold' value. | true
-Notification path | The path on which the plugin should issue alarm notifications. | 'notifications.interfacewatchdog'
+Notification path | The path under `vessel.self` on which the plugin should issue alarm notifications. | 'notifications.interfacewatchdog'

 ## Operation